Top 5 Ayurvedic Tips to Boost Your Immune System [video]

 The reason that easy-to-digest foods are so important is because they give your body a break.
 Rather than using energy to break down your food, your body can use that energy to build and strengthen healthy immune function.
 In general, basmati rice and mung dal can also be enjoyed individually.
 Soups, stews, and broths are other great easy-to-digest foods.

 Foods that offer support include things that are rich in vitamins and minerals, such as turmeric, ginger, echinacea, vegetables, and fruits.

 Be sure to avoid foods that are cold, oily, and heavy.
 This includes things like cheese, ice cream, yogurt, potato chips, and fried foods.
 According to Ayurveda, these foods have the qualities of cold, heavy, and wet, which bog down the immune system and keep it from properly functioning.

 Next, get good quality sleep by going to bed and rising at the same time daily, aiming for eight hours of quality sleep per night.

 Creating stability with predictable self-care behaviors can make all the difference and keep your body from getting off balance.
-Ayurvedic habits to include in a daily routine are things like scraping your tongue, oil swishing, daily self-massage with oil (or abhyanga), etc. Just think about giving your body little anchor points or stability and familiarity.
+Ayurvedic habits to include in a daily routine are things like scraping your tongue, oil swishing, daily self-massage with oil (or abhyanga), and so on.